 Bruce, Steve.
 God is Dead: Secularization in the West, Blackwell (2002).

 Chidester, David.
-Salvation and Suicide: Jim Jones, the Peoples Temple and Jonestown, 2nd ed., Bloomington: Indiana University Press (2004).
+Salvation and Suicide: Jim Jones, the Peoples Temple and Jonestown, 2nd ed., Bloomington: University of Indiana Press (2004).

 Cromarty, Edward.
 Liberation Theology and Early Experimentation in Latin American Agricultural Projects and their Relation to the Peoples Temple Agricultural Project, The Jonestown Report, 10 (2008)